Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Management of Constipation

 Comprehensive management of constipation includes prevention (if possible), elimination of causative factors, and judicious use of laxatives.
-Some patients can be encouraged to increase dietary fiber (fruits; green, leafy vegetables; 100% whole-grain cereals and breads; and bran) and to increase fluid intake to one-half ounce per pound of body weight daily (if not contraindicated by renal or heart disease).
-See Nutrition in Cancer Care for more information.
+Some patients can be encouraged to increase dietary fiber (fruits; green, leafy vegetables; 100% whole-grain cereals and breads; and bran) and to drink eight 8-oz.
+(240-mL) glasses of fluid daily unless contraindicated.
+For more information, see Nutrition in Cancer Care.

 Contraindications